SoptikHa2/desed/README.md

 ![desed usage example](img/desed.gif)

-Desed is a command line tool with beautiful TUI that provides users with comfartable interface and practical debugger, used to step through complex sed scripts.
+Desed is a command line tool with beautiful TUI that provides users with comfortable interface and practical debugger, used to step through complex sed scripts.

 Some of the notable features include: